BradLad1/Animated-intro/README.md

-This a animated intro test for a project I am currently working
+This a animated intro

+Here is how the page currently looks like when gone through the animtion